Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 #### *Image modifications*

-- [GIMP](https://www.gimp.org/) was used to tweak the main page image so the top was plain black so title could be added without conflicting with the words on the piano.
+- [GIMP](https://www.gimp.org/) was used to remove the white from the heart image to make it transparent background.
 Permissions for editing image ok as a stock image.

 ### Information Architecture